grannycart/grannycart.github.io/cities/a-letter-to-harpers.md

 I guess the editors of Harper's saw some merit to my point, but perhaps felt I wasn't being quite concise enough about it.
-They heavily edited what I submitted to them.
-Here's my letter, as published: https://harpers.org/archive/2018/09/letters-september-2018/
+They heavily edited what I submitted without discussing it with me.
+Here's my letter, as
+published:
+https://harpers.org/archive/2018/09/letters-september-2018/

 And here's the letter as I submitted it.
 (I have no say as to which